 The Higher Education Act of 1998 gave universities who receive federal funding authority to notify parents for any drug or alcohol violation.
-When the University believes it is in students’ best interest, the Senior Vice President for Student Affairs Officer/Dean of Students or designee will require a student to contact his/her parents regarding their disciplinary status, and have the parents confirm this notification.
+When the University believes it is in students’ best interest, the Dean of Students or designee will require a student to contact their parents regarding their disciplinary status, and have the parents confirm this notification.

 Residential probation, in conjunction with other possible sanctions, is applied to cases in which residential students’ behaviors are disruptive to the residential community.
 Students are placed on residential probation for a period of time, and any further violations during the probationary period may result in immediate removal from the residential facilities and additional conduct sanctions.
 (See “Suspension from Residential Facilities” below.)